-Students pursuing the Master of Arts Degree in Educational Leadership will:
+Students pursuing the Tier I Master of Arts Degree in Educational Leadership will:

 - 1. Apply theoretical knowledge and practical skills to identify and assess instructional program effectiveness and leadership issues in diverse P-12 schools and school districts. - 2.
 Discuss legal and ethical principles leaders use in decision-making in contemporary schools and school districts. - 3.
 Develop and utilize models of productive partnerships between schools and school districts in diverse settings. - 4.
 Conduct action or empirical research to improve school or district effectiveness utilizing appropriate research tools. - 5.
-Incorporate the use of various forms of technology in the preparation and delivery of leadership project presentations.
+Incorporate the use of various forms of technology in the preparation and delivery of leadership project presentations. - 6.
+Participate in planned performance leadership internships with partner school district to provide authentic work opportunities as well as to receive mentoring support from local school administrators.
+This requirement is met by meeting the 250 + clock hours of practicum experience in collaboration with local school districts. - 7.
+Successfully pass the Departmental Comprehensive Examination with a grade of 80 or above.

-Students pursuing the Master of Arts Degree in Educational Leadership must meet the General Degree Requirements as published in this Catalog, and complete the following requirements:
+Students pursuing the Tier I Master of Arts Degree in Educational Leadership must meet the General Degree Requirements as published in this Catalog, and complete the following requirements: